ivanvoitovych/viewi-reactphp-demo/README.md

 ## ReactPHP adapter for Viewi

-To make things work during SSR you need to tell Viewi how to invoke the request on server side by extending `Viewi\Routing\RouteAdapterBase`.
+To make things work during SSR you need to tell Viewi how to invoke the request on the server-side by extending `Viewi\Routing\RouteAdapterBase`.
 It has the following abstract methods:

 - `register($method, $url, $component, $defaults);` - used when you have a custom routing system.
-In case you use Viewi router it's not needed.
+In case you use a Viewi router it's not needed.
 - `handle($method, $url, $params = null);` - used when `HttpClient` calls an API during SSR.

 In this example we don't need `register`, so keep it empty: